From Pauper to Prince: Smoked Sirloin Tip Roast

 Selecting and Prepping Sirloin Tip Roast

-Here are the top tips you need to follow:
+Here are the top tips you need to follow for the ultimate roast:

 Choosing Sirloin Tip Roast

-Now, make sure that you don’t mistake this section for the top sirloin roast.
-While the sirloin tip roast is taken from the round, the top sirloin roast is actually taken from the sirloin.
-This makes it more tender, but also more expensive.
+Don’t mistake this section for the top sirloin roast.
+While the sirloin tip roast is taken from the bottom, the top sirloin roast is actually taken from the sirloin.
+Top sirloin is more tender but also more expensive.

-My advice is to always go to a good butcher when looking for this particular section.
-And, opt for fresh meat for a better taste and texture.
+My advice is to always go to a good butcher when looking for this particular cut.
+When in doubt about a cut, ask your butcher.

 Trimming the Fat

-I think mustard complements both the smoked sirloin tip roast flavor as well as that of the rub beautifully but I know it isn’t everyone’s cup of tea.
-If you are hesitant to use the mustard just opt for the oil as it doesn’t add any flavor into the mix.
+I think mustard complements both the smoked sirloin tip roast flavor and the rub beautifully.
+But I know mustard isn’t everyone’s cup of tea.
+Use olive oil if mustard isn’t your jam.

 Seasoning Your Sirloin Tip Roast Beef

-Now, I do know that some people like to use certain fresh ingredients such as onion and garlic in addition to dry ones such as smoked paprika.
+I know that some people like to use fresh ingredients such as onion and garlic in addition to dry ones such as smoked paprika.
 If this is something that you choose to do, I would suggest combining and running all the ingredients through a food processor.
+Use them as a coarse rub.
+You’ll be rewarded with a sirloin roast that’s brimming with fresh flavor.

 Related Reading